 Two to four years of related experience.

-Three to five years of experience in program coordination or project management.
+Master's degree and three to five years of experience in program coordination or project management.

 Pleasant and professional interpersonal skills are essential.

 Ability to interact professionally with diverse groups of faculty, students and staff.

 Strong organizational skills.